Why Choose Culinary Arts at PPCC?

 PPCC Culinary Arts Students showing their talents in baking and knifing skills.

-New Students MUST attend one of the listed orientation dates prior to registering into the Culinary Arts Program
+New Students MUST attend one of the listed orientation dates prior to attending classes for the Culinary Arts Program

 All Information Sessions will be held in room B-204a on the Centennial Campus